Gybing With Nick Craig

 WINDY CONDITIONS

-You should aim to gybe when your boat is accelerating or at maximum speed as that reduces the apparent wind so making the gybe easier.
+the apparent wind so making the gybe easier.
 Time your gybe for when you are just starting to sail down a wave, or just after a gust has first hit, so that you are accelerating.
 This also gives you more time to gybe before you potentially decelerate due to sailing into the back of the next wave or the gust running out.
+This is slightly different to the conventional wisdom of gybing when at maximum speed.

 Swinging the boom to initiate the mainsail going through the gybe can help to prevent the boom moving over very quickly, which makes the boat harder to control.
 Aim to swing the boom when the main is at its lightest so that the impact of it hitting the new side is least, giving you the best chance of staying dry.
 Practice will help you know at what point in the gybe the main is at its lightest.

 A key point for surviving a windy gybe is your exit angle.
-Typically, there is a safe angle where you won’t capsize to windward as you aren’t too high, nor will you capsize to leeward as you aren’t too low.
+Typically there is a safe angle where you won’t capsize to windward as you aren’t too high, nor will you capsize to leeward as you aren’t too low.
 Learning this angle for your boat comes through practice and focusing on your exit angle as you go through the gybe.

-If your sailing programme does not allow you the time for practice outside of racing then you should seek to move your windy gybing on at training events, even if that means capsizing occasionally.
+If your sailing programme does not allow you the time for practice outside of racing then you should seek to progress your windy gybing on at training events, even if that means capsizing occasionally.

 © Not to be reproduced without written permission from Fernhurst Books Limited.